 The exact treatment for low acid gastric juices will depend on the likely cause.

 Your doctor may prescribe an HCl supplement.
 This can increase your stomach acid’s pH level.
-They may also prescribe medications with the enzyme pepsin.
-This enzyme helps increase stomach acidity.
+They may also prescribe medications with the enzyme pepsin, which helps increase stomach acidity.

 Other treatments include: